thisisashwinraj/Jovian-Govt-Policy-Enquiry-Chatbot/README.md

 ### Edit the Source Code and Make Desired Changes

-Go to the Dialogflow Console and select custom intent.
+Go to the Dialogflow Console and select custom intent option.
 Import the code into DialogFlow.
-Make the appropriate changes, test the bot agent on the simulator, download the ZIP file and make a pull request on this repository.
+Make the appropriate changes, test the dialogflow agent on the simulator, download the ZIP file and make a pull request on this repository.

 ### Submitting a Pull Request
 Before opening a Pull Request, it is recommended to have a look at the full contributing page to make sure your code complies with all the pull request guidelines.
 Please ensure that you satisfy the [~/checklist]() before submitting your PR.